demiraydin01/demiraydin01/README.md

 ## Hi there 👋
+My name is Demir Aydin.
+I am a freshman at Bilkent University.
+I love programming and listening to music.

 <!--
 **demiraydin01/demiraydin01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.